HAAG Committee of Management

 HAAG’s Committee of Management is an elected, representative and collective body made up of members of the organsiation from professional backgrounds and those with lived experience of the issues that HAAG tries to address.
 Having this variety of skills and experience on our Management Committee is an integral part of the organization and one way in which HAAG strives to remain a community group, for the community, led by community.

-Pamela Young is 75 years of age and has been on the Committee of Management Housing for the Aged Action Group since June 2018 as Secretary.
+Pamela Young has been on the Committee of Management Housing for the Aged Action Group since June 2018 as Secretary.

-She volunteers with Community Radio and co-ordinates a Community program weekly and Jazz program Saturday nights.
-She is the co-host "Raise the Roof" for HAAG with producer and host Shane McGrath on 3CR.
-She is also the Membership Officer of the Robert Stolz Vienesse Music Society.
-For 10 years she was the Supervisor at Glenloch Homes for the Elderly where she resides and when this job was dissolved and a paid CEO was installed she found that she still wanted to help the Elderly in some way and joined Housing for the Aged Action Group.
+She volunteers with Community Radio and for 10 years she was the Supervisor at Glenloch Homes for the Elderly where she resides.
+When this job was dissolved and a paid CEO was installed, she found that she still wanted to help older people in some way and joined Housing for the Aged Action Group.

 The three charities that she supports in Melbourne are Pencil Community, Books for Disaster Areas, and collection of items for Rotary Clubs that are needed for their many projects.
 Internationally she supports an Australian girl in Tanzania who is running Secondary and Primary schools for the very poor children all with sponsorships and donations from Australia.
 She is retired now, and her work life was spent mostly in temporary work in various states of Australia and PNG as her husband was an Officer in the Army and they moved often and this work suited the lifestyle.
 She was the Membership Officer for the VCSA and mostly was involved in the private sector from chemical companies to retail and many more.
 She is very concerned about the rights of people and compassionately helps where she can.

-Hoda Nahal is a qualified and accredited mental health social worker with 30 yeas of experience in the welfare field.
-She is committed to social justice and empowering individuals, families adnd communities to take charge of their life.
+Hoda Nahal is a qualified and accredited mental health social worker with 30 years of experience in the welfare field.
+She is committed to social justice and empowering individuals, families and communities to take charge of their life.

 Hoda has worked in the not for profit sector as a counsellor, case manager, community development worker, mediator, team leader and manager.
 She has worked with clients in complex situations involving family violence, homelessness, housing issues, mental health, drug abuse, family separation, gambling addiction, and with migrants and refugees.

-She has been involved with HAAG since 2016 as a Bi-lingual community educator, delivering information sessions about housing options for older people in Arablic speaking Assyrian and Chaldean communities.
+She has been involved with HAAG since 2016 as a Bi-lingual community educator, delivering information sessions about housing options for older people in Arabic speaking Assyrian and Chaldean communities.
+She is a member of HAAG's Cultural and Linguistically Diverse community reference group.

 Andrew Rogers is a semi-retired educator and trainer who currently works in the field of diversity and inclusion.
-He is also active in his commitment to improving the wellbeing of older LGBTIQ people.
-As a trainer with Val’s LGBTI Ageing and Aged Care, Andrew has a developed understanding of the needs and supports necessary to ensure the healthy ageing of older people in the LGBTI community.
+He is also active in his commitment to improving the wellbeing of older LGBTIQA+ people.
+As Lead educator with Val’s LGBTI Ageing and Aged Care, Andrew has a developed understanding of the needs and supports necessary to ensure the healthy ageing of older people in the LGBTIQA+ community.

-Andrew’s prior professional experience as a banker and as a university lecturer adds to his capacity to contribute to the direction and activities of community organizations such as HAAG.
+Additionally, Andrew is a member of LGBTIQA+ Advisory Groups for other organisations including Maribyrnong City Council.
+Andrew’s prior professional experience as a banker and as a university lecturer adds to his capacity to contribute to the direction and activities of community organisations such as HAAG.